codingMustache/codingMustache/README.md

 ## Joke of the Day

-Parallel lines have so much in common.
-It’s a shame they’ll never meet.
+Feeling pretty proud of myself.
+The Sesame Street puzzle I bought said 3-5 years, but I finished it in 18 months.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Radia Perlman
+ 1. Dollar Sign
- 2. Michael Roberts
+ 2. Percent Sign
- 3. Paul Vixie
+ 3. Asterisk
- 4. Vint Cerf
+ 4. Exclamation Mark

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Exclamation Mark
 </details>